 In the past, performance management assessments consisted of one universal performance sheet.
 Every employee within an organization was graded based on the same set of questions and assessment sheets.

 However, as the workforce changed and methods of hiring and retaining gradually morphed, it was clear that the old way of completing assessments was obsolete.
-A melting pot of different personalities, backgrounds, educations, and other elements has made it mandatory to adopt AI into the performance management sector.
+A melting pot of different personalities, backgrounds, educations, and other elements has made adopting AI into the performance management sector attractive.

 How Have Assessments Changed?

-Present assessments take into account different traits of employees within an organization based on things like age, educational background, hobbies, interests, and areas of expertise.
+Present assessments consider different employee traits within an organization based on things like age, educational background, hobbies, interests, and areas of expertise.
 Why is such a vast amount of information required to complete an assessment?

-New methods have been adopted when it comes to retaining employees and helping to align their goals with the goals of a company to form an all-inclusive relationship.
-The “our way, or the highway” style of running a business is old news.
+New methods have been adopted when it comes to retaining employees and helping to align their goals with a company’s goals to form an all-inclusive relationship.
+The “our way or the highway” style of running a business is old news.

 All of the data mentioned leads to a created profile that predicts traits and behavior patterns of workers within an organization.
 These profiles are used to assist an organization with the ability to view certain things from the worker’s standpoint.

-By accomplishing this viewpoint, organizations can better understand how to accommodate certain workers, predict their reactions and responses to work situations, and how to retain them or make them comfortable.
+By accomplishing this viewpoint, organizations can better understand how to accommodate certain workers through Artificial intelligence, predict their reactions and responses to work situations, and how to retain them or make them comfortable.